Researchfish

 PIs who are in receipt of funding from the Research Councils are expected to submit a comprehensive record of their outputs on Researchfish®.
 The requirement to report outputs for PIs is the lifetime of an award and a minimum of five years thereafter.

-It is also important to note that in most cases awards that started after 30 September 2022 are unlikely to have been uploaded to Researchfish® yet, and therefore no submissions can be made against them.
-These awards normally will be added to the system ahead of the 2024 exercise.
+It is also important to note that in most cases awards that started after 1 October 2023 are unlikely to have been uploaded to Researchfish® yet, and therefore no submissions can be made against them.
+These awards will normally be added to the system ahead of the 2025 exercise.

 See UKRI's website for further information on reporting research outcomes.